Battle of Saintfield

-The Battle of Saintfield was a short but bloody clash in County Down, in Northern Ireland.
+The Battle of Saintfield was a short but bloody clash in County Down, Northern Ireland.
 The battle was the first major conflict of the Irish Rebellion of 1798 in Down.
 The battle took place on Saturday, 9 June 1798.

 Background

 A rebel force, over a thousand strong, converged on a large house owned by the McKee family.
 The McKees were a family of loyalists, who were unpopular in the region: one year before, they had provided information to the authorities leading to the arrest of the radical Presbyterian minister and United Irishman Thomas Ledlie Birch and some members of his congregation.

 The McKees knew that they were unpopular and were thus armed to the teeth.
 As the house was surrounded, shots were fired from the fortified house, hitting some of the attackers.
 Gunfire held the insurgents back for a short while, until one of them, a fiddler by the name of Orr, managed to sneak around the back of the house with a ladder, and thence set the roof alight.
 The house was destroyed, and all eight members of the family inside killed.
 News of this quickly reached the British forces in the area, and a 300 strong force under Colonel Granville Staplyton, consisting of Newtownards Yeomanry cavalry and 270 York Fencibles, as well as two light cannon, marched to the region.